Omjoa001/Web_Prosjekt/kazoot/README.md

 process.env.MYSQL_DATABASE = 'stud_gruppefire_test';

-First, start the server by installing the dependecies by using a terminal.
+First, start the server by installing the dependecies through a terminal.

 ## Start server